quite/age-plugin-tkey/README.md

 identity.

-You can generate as many identities as you want, each will be bound to the TKey used when generating them, and have their own corresponding recipient.
+You can generate as many identities as you want, each will be bound to the unique TKey it was generated with, and have its own corresponding recipient.
 The *recipient* is not a secret, on the contrary it is what you give to your friend so they can encrypt their message for you.
-But you need the corresponding identity line in order to decrypt it.
-The `age` option `-i/--identity` takes a file, which actually can contain multiple identity lines.
+The corresponding identity is needed in order to decrypt it.
+The `age` option `-i/--identity` takes a file, which can contain one or more identity lines.

-The generated identity will by default cause TKey to require physical touch before computing a shared key (doing ECDH).
-You can pass the flag `--no-touch` to generate an identity that does not.

 After running the above, the file `my-keys` ends up containing a line beginning with `AGE-PLUGIN-TKEY-`.
 This holds the parameters used for